Woman’s Hilarious ‘336 Month’ Birthday Photo Shoot Goes Viral

 The photo is obviously poking fun at the images seen on social media often of newborns or babies marking monthly milestones — and many moms take efforts to snap the perfect image.

+She’s done photos like this before with babies, but not with an adult.

+“As a photographer for me, I’m beyond myself that so many people have seen my photos,” Stephanie told WJZ.

-If anything, Nicole and her friend seem to have a great sense of humor.
+Stephanie and Nicole have been friends since high school and if anything seem to have a great sense of humor.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook